-Sir John Beauchamp died from plague at Calais on 2nd December of 1360 and had no legitimate children so his title became extinct and his property passed to family members, with Esole and the other property in and around Nonington going to his elder brother, Thomas de Beauchamp, 11th Earl of Warwick.
+When Sir John Beauchamp, 1st Baron Beauchamp of Warwick, died from plague at Calais on 2nd December of 1360 he left no legitimate children so his title became extinct.
+His various properties passed to family members, with Esole and the other property in and around Nonington going to his elder brother, Thomas de Beauchamp, 11th Earl of Warwick.

 Guy de Beauchamp, 10th Earl of Warwick, the father of Thomas and John de Beauchamp, had been a staunch supporter of Edward I and one of the leading opponents of Edward II’s misrule.
 He died in 1315 when Thomas, his eldest son and heir to the Earldom of Warwick, was only two and John, his other son, was a baby.
 Thomas became a ward of King Edward II who gave the wardship to his favourite, Hugh Le Despenser.

 [Guy de Beauchamp is sometimes referred to as the 2nd Earl of Warwick, which causes some confusion.
 The earldom had been inherited by Guy’s father, William, through his mother, Isabel de Maudit, heiress to the Beaumont Earls of Warwick whose title had been created in 1088.
 William was the 9th Earl of Warwick, but the 1st Beauchamp Earl of Warwick].

 When Edward III came to the throne Thomas became the ward of Roger, Lord Mortimer, afterwards Earl of March.
 In 1327 the Earl of March had received a grant of the benefit of Thomas’s marriage and married Thomas to Katherine Mortimer, his eldest daughter.
 It was obviously a successful union as the couple had five sons and ten daughters.
 Thomas was still in his minority in 1329 when he was knighted and granted full possession of his extensive property making him one of the wealthiest men in England.